 The Queering Cancer origin story

-They met at the launch of a 2017 Canadian Institutes of Health Research (CIHR) grant competition “Hacking the knowledge gap”.
+The organization was founded by three students from cancer-related backgrounds, Meghan McInnis (psycho-social oncology), Amanda Bolderston (radiation therapy), and Evan Taylor (social work).
+The trio met at the launch of a 2017 Canadian Institutes of Health Research (CIHR) grant competition “Hacking the knowledge gap”.
 The “gap” was the lack of tailored resources, information, and support for SGD people affected by cancer.

 We published a paper on the development and work of QC in 2023 in the Journal of Medical Imaging and Radiation Sciences.
-In early 2025 QC was incorporated as a non-profit organization with Laura, Kim and Amanda as the first directors.

 You can read more about our work and how we make a difference in our CIHR funded impact evaluation, published in 2024.